Ultimate Parker Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return can show you if the venture is a good use of your cash.
-You can calculate the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by the cash you are putting in.
-The answer will be a percentage.
-High cash-on-cash return shows that you will recoup your money faster and the investment will be more profitable.
-Loan-assisted ventures will have a stronger cash-on-cash return because you’re spending less of your money.
+A short-term rental's cash-on-cash return can show you if the purchase is a practical use of your cash.
+Divide the Net Operating Income (NOI) by the amount of cash used.
+The resulting percentage is your cash-on-cash return.
+High cash-on-cash return means that you will regain your cash faster and the investment will have a higher return.
+When you take a loan for part of the investment budget and spend less of your capital, you will get a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates